Nap Lajoie: Cleveland Bronchos/Naps

-Philadelphia Athletics
+Philadelphia Athletics (second stint)

 The following season, 1915, Lajoie returned to the Athletics when Mack signed him to a contract.
 In his first season back with the Athletics, he finished with a .280 batting average but the team ended the season in last place with a 43–109 record.
 The 1916 season would be Lajoie's last in the majors.
 In his final major league game, he hit a triple to help Athletics pitcher Joe Bush win his no-hitter.
 Lajoie, aged 41 years, played in 113 games and finished with a .246 average.
 Philadelphia's season record was worse than the previous season's franchise-low record, and the team finished in last place again with a 36–117 record.
 The Athletics' winning percentage (.235) is the franchise's worst winning percentage (through the 2021 season); moreover, it is the lowest of any major league team in the modern (post-1900) era.